jxxcarlson/jxxcarlson.io/_posts/2019-06-29-drum-language.md

 ## An App

-As a completely useless but fun exercise, I decided to make a little app that will turn text in to drum language.
+As a completely useless but fun exercise, I decided to make a little app that will turn text into (a fake) drum language.
 My approach was to map each letter a--z to a phonetic class, then map phonetic classes to musical pitches.
 The phonetic class of *a, e, i, o, u* is VOWEL.
 Consonants are divided into various classes, e.g., *m, n*